crnorthc/resumai/README.md

 - 🔒 No sign-up or user accounts
 - 🌐 Secure client-side encryption for API keys
-- 📄 Generate resumes in PDF or DOCX format
+- 📄 Generate resumes in PDF format
 - 🧠 Choose your preferred LLM model (OpenAI, Gemini, or Anthropic)
 - ⚡ Real-time feedback via WebSockets
 - 🧰 Built with production-ready Python & React tooling